 - Drop down to your hands and knees—so you can see what your child sees and remove potential hazards.

 - Cover all accessible electrical outlets—outlet covers with sliding doors are best.

 - Install cabinet and drawer locks in the kitchen and bathroom—add toilet-lid locks, too.
 (Consider keeping one low cabinet unlocked and stocked only with items your child can play with, like Tupperware containers.)

 - Store medications, household poisons and cleaners up high, out of reach.

 - Install baby gates at the top and bottom of stairs.

 - Bracket TVs and tall furniture to the wall.

 - Cut or tie up cords for window coverings so they are out of reach.

 - Install window stops in any accessible window more than 6 feet off the ground, to keep it from opening more than 4 inches.

 - Lock up any guns in your home in a gun safe or lock box.
 Lock up ammunition separately.

 - Install four-sided fencing, self-closing gate latches and door alarms around swimming pools.

 Remember that no amount of childproofing replaces the most important part of keeping your child safe—active adult supervision, but supervision alone does not prevent accidents.
-For more information about childproofing, watch the video below or call us at 253-403-1234.
+For more information about childproofing, watch the video below and/or contact us online or via email at [email protected].